 When I learned that Little Richard (pictured above) had passed, I realized that most of the pioneers of Rock&Roll are now gone forever.
 Sadly we no longer have Bill Haley, Elvis, Buddy Holly, Fats Domino, or Chuck Berry around to entertain us anymore.
 All that’s left of the originators is Jerry Lee Lewis and all eyes are on him now.

-The first time I ever saw Elvis was on a big band TV show where he not only blew my mind, but when the girls started screaming, I knew that I was gonna be a guitar man.
-Hell, even John Lennon said that it was Elvis who’d influenced him, and without Elvis he claimed, there’d be no Beatles.
+Elvis changed my life the very first time I ever saw him.
+He was on a big band show that my father was watching called “Stage Show.”
+Not only did he blow my mind, but I knew right then and there that I had to be a guitar man.
+Hell, even John Lennon said that without Elvis, there’d be no Beatles.

 but we moved around a lot